rawleyfowler/Net-Gemini/README.md

 # Net::Gemini
 Client/Server implementation of the Gemini protocol, including an API for creating responses.
-(No API for requests as their just strings)
+(No API for requests as they're just strings).

 ## How to use